-Students in grades 10 - 12 shall qualify to be exempt from taking the semester test in a class when they have: (a) maintained a "B" average for the semester; (b) been absent three (3) days or less; and (c) not been suspended from school.
+Students in grades 10-12 shall qualify to be exempt from taking the semester test in a class when they have: (a) maintained a "B" average for the semester; (b) been absent 4 days or less (combined parent and doctor excused absences); and (c) not been suspended from school.
 All absences except those designated as school business will be counted in determining eligibility for the exemption.
-This exemption cannot apply to concurrent credit courses or any course in which a comprehensive exam is required by a regulating authority other than the Cabot School District.
+For the purpose of this policy, the definition of school business is a student's absence from the physical school facility while under the supervision of school personnel for a school or academic-related activity.